GitHub-User228/recommendation_system_in_e-commerce/experiments/README.md

     - `value` - property value

 The task is to increase the number of `add to cart` events (i.e. adding an item to the cart by a user).

+The task can be solved if to build a recommendation model that recommends items that are more likely to be added to the cart.
+Offline metrics like `Precision@K`, `Recall@K`, `Coverage@K` can be used to evaluate the model and decide whether the model is good enough to be used in production.
+Considering online metrics, the model can be evaluated by the `Click-Through Rate (CTR)` metric - in the case of this task, the CTR metric is the number of `add to cart` events divided by the number of all events.

-Though there are other events apart from the `add to cart` event, it is possible to utilise the data about other events to build a recommendation model that recommends items that are more likely to be added to the cart:
+Considering a dataset, though there are other events apart from the `add to cart` event, it is possible to utilise the data about other events to build a recommendation model that recommends items that are more likely to be added to the cart:
 - consider all events when training base models, but use different weights for different events.
 In this case, the `transaction` event has the highest weight, and the `view` event has the lowest weight.
 - consider only at least `add to cart` events when making recommendations by all models and evaluating all models